 I’ve researched the topic of millennials for a couple of weeks.
 Now, I’m glad to share with you 3 tips on how to approach them.
 These bits of advice are based on some prominent studies, as well as on my psychology training and personal experience.

 Maybe you are managing millennials?
 Or you have them among your co-workers or clients?
+What management styles do you stick to?
 Hopefully, after reading this article, you’ll approach anyone from this age group with more joy and productivity.

 At the end of the day, you might find approaching millennials is much simpler than you thought.